birdofpreyru/react-utils/docs/server.md

     component of the app to use for the server-side rendering.
 When not provided the server-side rendering is disabled.

+  - `options.beforeExpressJsError?: (server) => Promise<boolean>?` &ndash;
+    Optional.
+An async callback to be executed just before the default error handler is added to ExpressJS server.
+If the callback is provided and its result resolves to a truly value, `react-utils` won't attach the default error handler.

+  - `options.beforeExpressJsSetup?: (server) => Promise?` &ndash; Optional.
+    An async callback to be executed right after ExpressJS server creation, bofore any configuration is performed.

   - `[options.beforeRender]` ([_Before Render Hook_](#before-render-hook))
     &ndash; Optional.
 The hook to run just before the server-side rendering.
     For each incoming request, it will be executed just before the HTML markup